-Several specific NVB Industry Baselines are being published, including for not-for-profit organisations, sex workers, Crypto-asset Service Providers and the automotive industry.
-These Industry Baselines deal with CDD and the risks in those specific industries.
+Several specific NVB Industry Baselines are being published, including for not-for-profit organisations, sex workers, crypto service providers and the automotive industry.
+These industry Baselines deal with CDD and the risks in those specific industries.
 They describe risk-increasing and risk-reducing factors, supporting targeted and proportional CDD.
 These Industry Baselines are based on discussions with representatives of various industry organisations, DNB and - for some industries - the Ministry of Finance.